How to Develop a Digital Marketing Strategy

 Once your strategy is defined, you can identify the optimal media platforms, audience targeting and campaign budgeting.

-If you don’t approach digital marketing with a thorough strategy, you may end up serving the wrong types of ads to the wrong audiences, resulting in wasted time and wasted money.
-Start at the beginning, making sure to take into consideration everything necessary before you outline a digital marketing strategy and start executing a campaign.
+If you do not take a strategy-first approach to your paid digital marketing campaign, you will end up serving the wrong types of ads to the wrong audiences resulting in wasted time and wasted money.
+And, nobody wants that!

-Here’s how we do it:
+Here’s how we do it at S/B:

 Define Your Goals